 Packing a Swimsuit for a Cold Weather Cruise

 A swimsuit…. wait, what?!
 Ok, ok I know.
-We are talking hats, gloves, winter coats and now swimsuits?!
+We are talking hats, gloves, winter coats, and now swimsuits?!
 Hear us out.
 We personally didn’t use the pools or waterslides during our cold weather cruise, but we were surprised at how many people were!
-Between the jacuzzi in the adults only section and the heated pool, I was surprised to see how many people were using the pools.
+Between the jacuzzi in the adults-only section and the heated pool, I was surprised to see how many people were using the pools.
 People love the waterslides on the Disney Cruises and don’t want to miss out, so even when it was cold and windy, lots of people were using it!
-There was one day in particular, when it was 60ish degrees and sunny and you would’ve thought we were in the Caribbean.
-The deck was crowded, there was a line for the slide, granted, it was still chilly, but apparently warm enough for the pools.
+There was one day in particular when it was 60ish degrees and sunny and you would’ve thought we were in the Caribbean.
+The deck was crowded, and there was a line for the slide.
+Granted, it was still chilly, but apparently warm enough for the pools.

 My point is that, if you’re going on a cruise, you may want to bring a swimsuit.
 It may get warm enough and you may regret not having one.
 And swimsuits are small enough to pack that even if you don’t use it, at least it didn’t take up too much room in your suitcase.